hillhacks/website/pages/pads.md

 edit: false
 ---

+We use these pads for volatile information that is helpful to hillhackers on the venue.
 We have the following pads listed:

 ### 2017